megaStar277/tk-dashboard/README.md

 4: Generated excel files for each unique identifier present in the dataset.
 The generated excel files has 2 tabs with one depicting the respetive values and the other having a chart.
 <img width="520" alt="image" src="https://user-images.githubusercontent.com/19918869/176550594-e9885933-da71-45e7-8724-58454008495b.png">

+<h2>Included files and how to run the code</h2>
+inlcuded in theis project are:
+1: The sample dataset on which this application is based.
+So if you want to use a different dataset, then please adjust the script according to your need.
+2: Images used within the application
+3: The main script

+Just run the script in a Python envrionment.
+Please make sure to have to have changed all the paths/directories based on your systems directory structure.

 <h2>Script description</h2>
+Below here is a brief decription of the different parts of the script used to compose the app.
+Please be advised that I used in my case a dataset with hard coded variable names.
+As such you are not using the sample dataset provided, you might want to change the code according to your dataset

 <h3>Importing packages</h3>